awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 You can then create and configure your Site\-to\-Site VPN connection\.
 For more information, see [What is AWS Site\-to\-Site VPN?](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) and [Route tables and VPN route priority](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html#vpn-route-priority) in the *AWS Site\-to\-Site VPN User Guide*\.

-We currently do not support IPv6 traffic over an AWS Site\-to\-Site VPN connection\.
+A Site\-to\-Site VPN connection on a virtual private gateway does not support IPv6 traffic\.
 However, we support IPv6 traffic routed through a virtual private gateway to an AWS Direct Connect connection\.
 For more information, see the [AWS Direct Connect User Guide](https://docs.aws.amazon.com/directconnect/latest/UserGuide/)\.

 ## Routing to an AWS Outposts local gateway<a name="route-tables-lgw"></a>